qingpeng9802/wsl1-patch-align/README.md

 # wsl1-patch-align
-This Python script is to fix ELF p_align for WSL 1 compatibility.
+This Python script is to fix ELF p_align for Windows Subsystem for Linux 1 (WSL 1) compatibility.

 No dependency.